l-io-n/AI-Resources/NovelAI/README.md

-## Novel AI Resources
+## NovelAI Resources

-Various custom content and resources for use within [Novel AI](https://novelai.net).
+Various custom content and resources for use within [NovelAI](https://novelai.net).